J-Zeitler/lunch-scraper/README.md

 # lunch-scraper
-a web-scraper for C's lunch menu
+A web-scraper for C's lunch menu.

 # install
 1. Create a MySQL db